cbosch1/DnD-5e-Spell-Index/README.md

 # DnD-5e-Spell-Index
+PROJECT IS NOT CURRENTLY BEING WORKED ON
+   This was my first programming project and now that I have been programming for a bit I realize there are many issues with the architecture.
+I plan on recreating the project in the future but as of right now I am not working on it.
+(8/6/18)

 A minor windows form application that retrieves a searched spell out of a database and displays it to the user.

 UPDATE: May 23rd 2018